doggywatty/utmt-doc-api/README.md

 # UndertaleModTool Scripting API Documentation

-Welcome to the UndertaleModTool (UMT) scripting API docs!
-Here you’ll find everything you need to get started automating, analyzing, and editing Undertale/GM games using C# scripts in UMT.
+Welcome to this fanmade UndertaleModTool (UTMT) scripting API docs!</br>Here you’ll find everything you need to get started automating, analyzing, and editing Undertale/GM games using C# scripts in UTMT.

 ## Table of Contents